ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## Overview

-This Python script is designed to help administrators monitor the **expiration of SSL certificates** and **domain registrations** for domains managed by **Webmin/Virtualmin servers**.
+This Python script is designed to help administrators monitor the expiration of SSL certificates and domain registrations for domains managed by Webmin/Virtualmin servers.
 The script interacts with the Webmin API, fetches the list of domains, checks their SSL and domain registration expiration dates, and logs warnings if they are close to expiry.
 It also updates a local file (`domains.txt`) to keep track of current domains and logs any changes.

 ## Features

 - **Fetch Domain List from Webmin API**: Automatically retrieves the list of domains from one or more Webmin servers using the Webmin API.
-- **SSL Certificate Expiration Check**: Checks the SSL certificate expiration date for each domain and logs a warning if the certificate is within 15 days of expiration.
+- **SSL Certificate Expiration Check**: Checks the SSL certificate expiration date for each domain and logs a warning if the certificate is within a configurable number of days (default is 15 days).
-- **Domain Registration Expiration Check**: Verifies the domain registration expiration and logs a warning if the registration is within 45 days of expiration.
+- **Domain Registration Expiration Check**: Verifies the domain registration expiration and logs a warning if the registration is within a configurable number of days (default is 45 days).
 - **Automatic Domain Management**: Updates the local domain file (`domains.txt`) by adding new domains and removing deleted ones.
+- **Email Notifications**: Sends email notifications to configured recipients if SSL certificates or domains are about to expire.
+- **Configurable**: Uses environment variables for easy customization.
 - **Logging**: Logs all events, including SSL and domain checks, additions, and removals, as well as any errors encountered during execution.
-- **Configurable**: Easily configure Webmin server URLs, API credentials, and alert thresholds.

 ## Why Use This Script?